Celebrating God's Faithfulness! Welcome!

 Be A Second Sunday Volunteer: Help needed with set up, serving and take down after Second Sunday meals.
 Three teams available.

-Need Stars for STARS: STARS begins back up Sept 10th!
-If you have any free times on Wednesday nights, we need here at Zion.
+Need Stars for STARS: STARS been rolling along, so as the count of kids.
+If you have any free times on Wednesday nights, we need you here at Zion.
 We need help serving food, teachers, some role models for the young ones.
 We need the kids that have been here long enough to step up and be the change.
 Hope to see you there!

 Bus Drivers or Van Drivers: If you are interested in getting your bus license or In the progress of getting it and want to help us drive the bus or van for the kids please report to Pastor Robert.